 Preparing Your Team for CMMC: Key Roles and Responsibilities

 The Cybersecurity Maturity Model Certification (CMMC) 2.0 is a mandatory framework designed to enhance the cybersecurity posture of contractors and suppliers in the Defense Industrial Base (DIB).
-With increasing cyber threats targeting sensitive defense-related information, the Department of Defense (DoD) has reinforced the importance of proper security practices, clear role assignments, and structured compliance management.
+With increasing cyber threats targeting sensitive defense-related information, the Department of Defense (DoD) now enforces these requirements under the CMMC Final Rule, making proper security practices and role accountability mandatory for contract eligibility.

 But where do you start?